QConferences/qconlondon2025-lightningtalks/README.md

 ## Instructions
 - Choose a slot that works for you below, edit the schedule on this page, and submit it as a pull request.
 Sign up is on first come-first serve basis.
 - Our team will review your submission and get back to you.
-- The lightning talks will take place in the Pacific area during the breaks.
+- The lightning talks will take place during the breaks.
-- A projector (in 16:9 ratio) is available
+- A projector (in 16:9 ratio) is available.
 - Someone from our team will be assisting you with the projector.
 Note that there is no microphone or speaker available.
 - You will present from your own laptop.
 Please access the slide deck on your hard drive (not on the cloud)
 - There are no formal plans for recording at this moment.